Freight Broker 101

 - Mapping the freight becomes suspicious at best, generally leaving the initial broker with incorrect info to transfer to its consumer.

 The original broker likewise risks being captured in a possible double risk situation.
-For instance, if it pays the acquired carrier (that double agented the load), and that carrier does not pay the actual carrier, the original broker (or its consumer) might be held accountable to pay a second time for the exact same freight shipment.
+For instance, if it pays the acquired carrier (that double agented the load), and that carrier does not pay the actual carrier, the original broker (or its consumer) might be held accountable to pay a second time for the same freight shipment.

 Undoubtedly, this type of low-grade task has aided in providing the transportation brokerage community an unwarranted suspicious reputation.